BEST FISHING LINE

 Copolymer fishing line is a more advanced version of monofilament line.
 It is made of two types of nylon

-a few of the problems that happen with monofilament line.
-Copolymer is stronger, less likely to tangle,
+of the problems that happen with monofilament line.
+Copolymer is stronger, less likely to tangle, and it is

-and it is much more resistant to abrasions.
+much more resistant to abrasions.
 Copolymer will sink much quicker than monofilament.
-Pros:

-Strong and durable line that can rival braided line in most reasonable circumstances The sinking quality
+Pros: Strong and durable line that can rival braided line in most reasonable circumstances.
+The sinking

-is great for fishing beneath the surface with swimbaits and jerkbaits Knots won’t damage the line as
+quality is great for fishing beneath the surface with swimbaits and jerkbaits.
+Knots won’t damage the line as

-much as it does to other lines The low stretch quality makes it easier for you to set hooks and land big
+much as it does to other lines.
+The low stretch quality makes it easier for you to set hooks and land big fish.

 Fishing Line Color

-fish.
-It’s important that the part of the fishing line that the fish see is not visible to them, to entice more
+important that the part of the fishing line that the fish see is not visible to them, to entice more strikes.
+If you

-Fishing Line A great reason to use yellow fishing line is that anglers can see it above the water and can
+Yellow Fishing Line - A great reason to use yellow fishing line is that anglers can see it above the water and

 Best Fishing Line Color